Polyfrost/Knowledgebase/general/types-of-logs.md

 ## Spark logs

-Spark logs, also known as spark profiles, are logs that measure the performance of your game.
+Spark logs, also known as Spark profiles, are logs that measure the performance of your game.
 This includes TPS, FPS, ping (ms) and more, as well as a breakdown of Minecraft processes that are being loaded.
 This log is helpful if you find that you are experiencing performance issues.

-To generate a spark log, you must download and install Spark as a mod.
-For versions 1.16.5-1.21, the official mod can be found [here](https://modrinth.com/mod/spark).
-For versions 1.8.9 and 1.12.2, there is no official spark mod, but you may use [this fork made by nea89o](https://jitpack.io/com/github/romangraef/spark/spark-forge189/bde4ce2ff/spark-forge189-bde4ce2ff-mod.jar) for 1.8.9 and [this fork made by fonnymunkey](https://modrinth.com/mod/spark-unforged) for 1.12.2.

-Then, run `/sparkc profiler start` and do activites that would cause the performance issue.
-Once finished you may stop logging with `/sparkc profiler stop` and share the link in chat to the person helping you.
+You can find instructions for using Spark [here](../diagnosing_issues/spark.md)

 ## hs_err_pid logs